You can play Addition War or Subtraction War card games for fun practice of addition and subtraction math facts.

 You can talk about how long things take to do (time).
 Cooking dinner, brushing teeth, watching a tv show, driving to the store, driving to another state, read a chapter book, ect.
 Use the words: seconds, minutes, hours, and days.

 Math Papers: Coming home there will be papers that say "Problem Set" and papers that say "Homework".
 Problem Set papers usually have been partially completed in class.
 First Grade does not officially assign math homework, however, these homework pages can be done at home for practice but they are NOT required to be returned.
 There may also be pages labeled "Exit Ticket".
 If this page is not completed it can also be done at home, but again it is not required.
 If you choose to have your child do the homework or exit ticket, the problem set paper for the same lesson has similar types of problems that can be used to explain the other pages problems.
 Any template pages can be thrown away.
 Sprint/Fluency pages are timed in class for 90 seconds.
 Most likely the page will not be complete.
+The Exit Ticket sheet is used to create quizzes.
+If possible have your child do the exit ticket for practice for their quizzes.
 All of these pages are optional.
 If you have questions on the math, email me your question or write a note on the math paper.

 If you find papers that are not complete, go over what isn’t finished with them.